• Home

 For example, why did they do away with the oil pressure gauge and replace it with the virtually useless “Check Engine” light?

-Rick’s answer: I remember those handy gauges as well, Frank.
+Rick’s answer: I remember those handy gauges as well, Robbie.
 And truth be told, I miss them as much as you do.

-But that being said, there are several reasons why the auto-makers stopped putting oil pressure gauges in their vehicles and started using “Check Engine” lights instead:
+But that being said, there are several reasons why the auto-makers stopped putting gauges in their vehicles and started using “Check Engine” lights instead:

 1 – To save money and boost profits on their vehicles

-Since lights are cheaper than gauges, replacing the oil pressure gauge with an oil warning light saves the company a few bucks on every car they make.
-And that boosts their profits.
+Since lights are cheaper than gauges, replacing the gauges with warning lights saves the company several bucks on every car they make, and they make a lot of them.
+And as you probably know, those savings boost their profits.

 2 – To make it easier for the driver to quickly spot a serious problem

-Back when cars had an oil pressure gauge many drivers had no clue how to read it correctly.
+Back when cars had gauges many drivers had no clue how to read them correctly.

-And since it was in view at all times it was very easy to miss a “bad” reading on the gauge when an issue arose with the engine oil.
+And since they were in view at all times it was very easy to miss a “bad” reading on the gauge when an issue arose with the engine.

 3 – To alert the driver to a much wider range of problems